Peixuan-Ding/Peixuan-Ding.github.io/_pages/cv.md

 Education
 ======
-* PhD in control theory and engineering, Dalian University of Technology, 2025.06 (expected)
+* PhD in Control theory and engineering, Dalian University of Technology, 2025.12
-* Master in space science technology, China Academy of Space Technology, 2020.06
+* Master in Space science technology, China Academy of Space Technology, 2020.06
-* Bachelor in automation, Dalian Maritime University, 2017.06
+* Bachelor in Automation, Dalian Maritime University, 2017.06

 Publications
 ======